 In 2008 I took an extended career break to have my daughter.
 I returned to work in 2013, embarking on a new career and joining the Crackley Hall family as Mandarin Teacher.
-Since arriving at Crackley Hall I have taught all years from Reception through to Junior 6 and I also run the lunchtime Mandarin Club.
+Since arriving at Crackley Hall I have taught all years from Reception through to Junior 6.

 I'm passionate about teaching children my mother tongue and helping them to learn about my homeland.
 I work hard to create learning that is engaging and fun and the children at Crackley Hall have responded positively.
 I find the children's enthusiasm rewarding and it is such a pleasure to teach them.
+In 2018, I returned to university to study towards a Postgraduate Graduate Certificate in Education (PGCE in Mandarin).

-In 2018, I returned to university to study towards a Postgraduate Graduate Certificate in Education (PGCE).
-Now that I have successfully completed my studies, I look forward to returning to Crackley Hall in September 2019.
+After successfully completing my studies, I returned to Crackley Hall in September 2019.